-AP NewsBreak: Google clarifies location-tracking policy
+APNewsBreak: Google clarifies location-tracking policy

 SAN FRANCISCO (AP) — Google has revised a help page that erroneously described how its “Location History” setting works, clarifying for users that it still tracks their location even if they turn the setting off.

 On Monday, an Associated Press investigation revealed that several Google apps and websites store user location even if users have turned off Location History.
-Google has not changed that practice.
+Google has not changed its location-tracking practice in that regard.

 But its help page now states: “This setting does not affect other location services on your device.”
 It also acknowledges that “some location data may be saved as part of your activity on other services, like Search and Maps.”

-Previously, the page stated: “with Location History off, the places you go are no longer stored.”
+Previously, the page stated: “With Location History off, the places you go are no longer stored.”

 Most Read Business Stories